 The University Council (UC) is the highest decision-making body within the University.
 The UC provides effective direction in the interest of KSAU-HS, the communities it serves, and all its stakeholders through policy development and process accountability.
-The working agenda of the Council is designed to promote institutional stability in ways that foster the University mission of developing academic and research activities for the benefit of the University and all stakeholders.
+The working agenda of the Council is designed to promote institutional stability in ways that foster the University mission of developing academic and research activities for the benefit of the University and different stakeholders.

 University Council Formation

-The UC is a deliberative and broadly represented forum which exists to consider University activities in all its phases.
+The UC is a deliberative and broadly represented forum, which exists to consider University activities in all its phases.
 With a particular attention to the educational objectives of the University and those matters that affect the common interests of faculty and students.
 The UC consists of:

 o Minister of Education (Chairperson of the Council)

-- President (Deputy Chairperson)
+o President (Deputy Chairperson)

-- Vice Presidents
+o Vice Presidents

-- Three experienced appointees by the Minister of Education for a three-year term.
+o Three experienced appointees by the Minister of Education for a three-year term.